-One constant principle always comes back: the confrontation between old and new polyphonic renaissance music, the ‘Ante et Nunc’ principle.
+One constant principle always comes back: the confrontation between old and new polyphonic music, the ‘Ante et Nunc’ principle.
 So a typical Polyfoon concert can bring masterworks from Lassus, Tallis, Ockegem, Desprez and Gesualdo, but also music from Tavener, Pärt and Whitacre.

 Polyfoon regularly performs in Antwerp, Brussels and other main cities in Belgium, but has undertaken several concert trips abroad as well: Italy, France, Germany, Portugal, Spain, the Netherlands and UK.